Sisarus/nestjs-api-todo/README.md

 Runs in:
 http://localhost:3333/

 Signup and signin do not need JWT Token.
-When using signup or signin and everything goes right back will give JWT Token that last 14m.
+When using signup or signin and everything goes right, back will give JWT Token that last 14m.
 Others will nees this as header:
 Authorization  Bearer [JWT.token]